How to Install Exalate for GitHub on Docker?

 Troubleshooting

-Problems during the installation of the Exalate server for GitHub
+Issues during the installation of the Exalate server for GitHub

 The name for the file is generated randomly and automatically by the OS, but you can find the file by the creation date.

-Problems while running the Exalate server for GitHub
+Issues while running the Exalate server for GitHub

-Logs will be generated under the directory: /opt/githubnode/data/logs.
+Logs are generated under the directory: /opt/githubnode/data/logs.

 Refer to these logs to get more information about possible issues and communicate with our support if you need any assistance.